Steve Delabar: Early career

-Steve Delabar went to Central Hardin High School in Cecilia, Kentucky. where he was drafted by the Anaheim Angels in the 43rd round of the 2002 MLB draft, but elected to go to college.
+Delabar went to Central Hardin High School in Cecilia, Kentucky. where he was drafted by the Anaheim Angels in the 43rd round of the 2002 MLB draft, but elected to go to college.
 He attended Volunteer State Community College.
 After one year there, he was drafted in the 29th round, 851st overall, in the 2003 Major League Baseball draft by the San Diego Padres.

 Professional career

 Minor league career

 Delabar did not play professionally in 2003.
 He started the 2004 season with the Arizona League Padres, going 3–4 with a 4.37 ERA before earning a promotion to the Single-A Short-Season Eugene Emeralds.
 He played all of 2005 with Eugene, going 4–6 in 16 starts with a 4.76 ERA.
 He played 2006 with the Single-A Fort Wayne TinCaps, then the Wizards, earning an 8–9 record with a 3.41 ERA in 27 starts with 118 strikeouts.
 He started 2007 with Single-A Advanced Lake Elsinore Storm, but was demoted back to Fort Wayne after registering a 5.59 ERA out of the bullpen.
 He started 2008 with Fort Wayne, but was cut after a 5.27 ERA as a relief pitcher.

 On June 7, he signed a deal with the independent Florence Freedom of the Frontier League, where he played four games before signing with the independent Brockton Rox of the Canadian-American Association, going 3–3 in 11 starts with a 3.01 ERA.
 He played all of 2009 with Brockton, where he had a 3.36 ERA in 12 appearances.
 His 2009 season ended when he suffered a fractured right elbow.
 The injury was so serious that a steel plate and nine screws were embedded to stabilize the elbow during the surgery.

 He did not play professionally in 2010, working as a substitute teacher in his hometown of Elizabethtown, Kentucky at John Hardin High School.
 He also played slow pitch softball, where he won the 2010 Louisville Invitational Tournament Miken Homerun Derby.
 He began working as an assistant baseball coach at the high school.
-While introducing an arm conditioning program to his high school players, Delabar's own fastball returned to the 92-97 mph range.
+While introducing an arm conditioning program to his high school players, Delabar's own fastball returned to the 92–97 mph range.
 Delabar signed a minor league deal with the Mariners for 2011.
-He was assigned to Single-A Advanced High Desert Mavericks before being promoted to the Double-A Jackson Generals and the Triple-A Tacoma Rainiers.
+He was assigned to Class-A Advanced High Desert Mavericks before being promoted to the Double-A Jackson Generals and the Triple-A Tacoma Rainiers.